-We recently spent two months in our RV at El Dorado Ranch, Baja California, Mexico.
+This is about the two months we spent in our RV at El Dorado Ranch, Baja California, Mexico.
 We liked it so much that we bought a little house, so we can return there every winter!
 In this post we share our experiences on the ranch.
 We hope you will see why we fell in love with this intentional community, right next to the Sea of Cortez.
 We also provide information on how you too can enjoy the many amenities of El Dorado Ranch.

 But first, here is our video that shows a little about living at El Dorado Ranch, including activities in the surrounding areas – San Felipe and Pete’s Camp.

-El Dorado Ranch is located in Baja California, 100 miles south of the US border, and 7 km north of the town of San Felipe.
+El Dorado Ranch is located in Baja California, 100 miles south of the US border, and 5 miles north of the town of San Felipe.
 The ranch encompasses 35,000 acres, and is right beside the Sea of Cortez, with its own private beach.
 It is bisected by Mexico’s Highway 5.
 You can read all about how to get there in the post and video below.

 How to Arrange a Stay at El Dorado Ranch, San Felipe